 Beeswax EAR CONE CANDLES Etiquette & Safety tips for extended version of safety tips https://kelownacandlefactory.com/product-category/ear-candles-therapy/…

-- Lay on your SIDE ensure you are comfortable.
+- Always have someone ASSISTING you, do not ear candle by yourself for safety reasons.
+Lay on your SIDE ensure you are comfortable.

 - You will hear the SOUND of a crackling flame when correctly inserted.

-- DIP the burning end into a cup of water to extinguish it do not blow it out.
+- Very CAREFULLY remove lit candle from ear and DIP the burning end into a cup of water to extinguish it, do not try and blow it out!

 Who should not have Ear Candling?